 The more women get comfortable at the investor table and in other deeply male-dominated industries—and share their knowledge and experience with other women—the more their collective confidence will grow.
 That’s been the experience of Twenty Twenty Studios founder and executive producer Sarah Gerber.
 She found strength, solidarity, and confidence in her community of family and friends.

-When Gerber founded her company, which creates storytelling for purpose-driven brands, in 2010, she admits could have benefitted from a different kind of supportive network—the professional one that Luna encountered at WeWork.
-But Gerber—who also serves as the CEO and co-founder of gender-equality nonprofit Zero Gap, launched in 2017—understands, in retrospect, just how influential a career support system can be in for female entrepreneurs getting their businesses off the ground.
+When Gerber founded her company, which creates storytelling for purpose-driven brands, in 2010, she admits that she could have benefitted from a different kind of supportive network—the professional one that Luna encountered at WeWork.
+But Gerber—who also serves as the CEO and co-founder of gender-equality nonprofit Zero Gap, launched in 2017—understands, in retrospect, just how influential a career support system can be for female entrepreneurs getting their businesses off the ground.

 “That was definitely a very formative process for me,” says Gerber, now a member at WeWork 1111 Broadway in Oakland, California, of growing her own professional network, “and really build the foundation of not just my work but my work identity.”